BjornKraft/plugin-groups/readme.txt

 == Changelog ==

+= 2.0.7 =
+- Added column in plugin view that list a plugins groups

 = 2.0.6 =
 - [Multisite] You can now set the main sites group management access.
 This allows the Group management to be disabled on all site, and keeps it in network admin only, if wanted.
 - Added a little notice that settings are saved.